ice-energy/jreed/content_pub/post/post_009/GithubHugo.md

  - [github.com/ice-energy/user1](https://github.com/ice-energy/user1)
  - [github.com/ice-energy/user9](https://github.com/ice-energy/user9)

-Look really close at the structure of the 2 content directories.
+There are 2 content directories.
+This is the Source Material of the documents.

  - [content_pub](https://github.com/ice-energy/jreed/tree/master/content_pub)
  - [content_priv](https://github.com/ice-energy/jreed/tree/master/content_priv)

-You can see that each post has it's own seperate subdirectory, labeled as 'post_xxx'.

-*content_pub* is meant to have its pages publicly viewed.
-The output of *Hugo* is the *docs* directory.
+**content_pub is meant to have its pages publicly viewed**.

-    *docs* is the directory that github looks for to display pages.

-*content_priv* is meant to be private.
-The output of Hugo for the priv files is the *docs_priv* directory.  github will ignore this directory.

-> OK here's the deal:  *docs_priv* is it's own static site of private docs.
-It needs to be hosted somewhere (like internal ice-energy site, TBD)
+**content_priv is meant to be private**.

+Each of these directories is its own *Standalone, static, hugo-based website*.

+My technique for public/private then is to generate 2 different sites, that are completely seperate:

+   - One meant for public viewing on github
+   - The 2nd one stored on github, **But must be copied somewhere else to be displayed**

+To do this requires executing Hugo twice while using the proper Source and Destination flags.

+*For the publicly visible*

+  hugo -c "./content_pub" -d "./docs"

+*To remain private*

+  hugo -c "./content_priv" -d "./docs_priv"

 # A few more notes